 Secondly, it puts the employer on notice of the decline in the employee’s health to engage its duty of care to prevent such illness.
 If the employer then breaches that duty of care and illness flows as a result, a claim for compensation may be viable.

 The law requires every employer to make a suitable and sufficient assessment of the risks to the health and safety of its employees to which they are exposed whilst they are at work.

 Despite this being written into statute since 1999, more often than not, employers are too reactionary when it comes to stress and wellbeing, and more needs to be done to prevent people becoming ill in the first place.

 I would encourage all employers to make use of the excellent resources on the HSE website when it comes to identifying and managing the risks of stress to help comply with their legal obligations.
 All roles should be risk assessed but particularly so in the following circumstances:

-When an employee reports to you that their health is suffering due to their workload or the type of work they are doing; and When employee reports they are being bullied by another employee.
+When an employee reports to you that their health is suffering due to their workload or the type of work they are doing; and when an employee reports another employee is bullying them.

-Once the cause of stress has been unidentified the employer should then take all reasonably practicable measures to alleviate the same.
+Once the cause of stress has been identified, the employer should then take all reasonably practicable measures to alleviate the same.

-Failure to accept work related stress as one of the greatest public health challenges of our time will come at a high price.
-Employers will suffer with their bottom line in both lost productivity and otherwise avoidable litigation whilst employees will arguably bear the greatest price; with their mental health.
-We all have a part to play and the time for action is now.
+Failure to accept work-related stress as one of the greatest public health challenges of our time will come at a high price.
+Employers will suffer from both lost productivity, and otherwise avoidable litigation whilst employees will arguably bear the greatest price; with their mental health.
+We all have a part to play, and the time for action is now.